Liquor Licensing Policy (pdf, 100kb)

 Provisional Local Alcohol Policy (pdf, 209kb)

-Council has adopted a liquor ban through an amendment to Schedule Four of the Public Safety Bylaw.
-A 24 hour, seven day a week liquor ban is now in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
+Council has adopted an alcohol ban within the Public Safety Bylaw.
+A 24 hour, seven day a week alochol ban is in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
+The ban has been in force since 2009.
+In September 2016 Council confirmed the ban will continue and this was a decision supported by the Police and Waikato District Health Board (Population Health).

-The purpose of this bylaw is to to deal with the control of liquor in public places.
-It also provides the Police with an effective way to address the negative effects associated with the consumption of liquor in public places, without impacting on law abiding citizens.
+The purpose of this bylaw is to deal with the control of alcohol in public places.
+It also provides the Police with an effective way to address the negative effects associated with the consumption of alcohol in public places, without impacting on residents.

 - View the Public Safety Bylaw (the part of the Consolidated Bylaw that includes the liquor ban)